Your first job is to help customers find the product or service they’re looking for.

 Of course, whatever they’re looking for needs to exist on the site, meaning you need to have enough supply.
 However, even if the product or service is available, that does not guarantee that the customer will be able to find it.
 You need to make careful design decisions to make finding a specific product as effortless as possible.

 We will now go through these different elements of a good product discovery experience—search, categories, filters, sorting, and displaying—and discuss best practices related to each.
+Even if you’re planning to use existing marketplace software to build your Minimum Viable Platform, learning about the best can be helpful for comparing software providers.
 As always, there is no single design that will work for all use cases—marketplaces can be very different from each other.
 We will help you design an experience that best suits your specific marketplace idea.

 Building your marketplace’s search engine